mhweber/website-hugo/content/page/cv.md

 ### Peer Reviewed Articles

 Herlihy, A, J.Sifneos, G. Lomnicky, A. Nahlik, M. Kentula, T. Magee, **M. Weber** and A. Trebitz.
 In press.
 The response of wetland quality indicators to human disturbance indicators across the United States.
-Environmental Monitoring and ASsessment.
+Environmental Monitoring and Assessment.

 Fox, E.W., R.A.
 Hill, S.G.
 Leibowitz, A.R.
 Olsen, D.Thornbrugh, and **M.H.
 Weber**.
 2017.
 Assessing the accuracy and stability of variable selectioni methods for random forest modeling in ecology.
 Environmental Monitoring and Assessment.
 189(7)